Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

 """
 {% endhighlight %}

-Thereafter, we can start to build our layout of our dashboard.
-In `dash`, we can use some Python-like code to build HTML-based website.
+Thereafter, we can start to build the layout of our dashboard.
+In `dash`, we can use some Python-like code to build an HTML-based website.
 Here, we use an integrated theme "MINTY" in `dash_bootstrap_components` to help us build a beautiful dashboard.
 While full documentation of `dash` can be found [here](https://dash.plotly.com/), in a nutshell, we need

 1. Set up the server with "Dash" function and apply our theme MINTY
-2. Set up the layout using a HTML-like Python
+2. Set up the layout using an HTML-like Python
-3. If we want to create interative items, we need to add these items in the layout and also specify an "id" so the server can recognize these items.
-In `dash` dcc (dash core components), there are several items which can accpet value from the users input, such as "Slider", "RangeSlider", multiple choice or single choice "Dropdown" box.
-There are also some items which contains our text-rich contents and figures, such as "Markdown" and "Graph".
+3. If we want to create interactive items, we need to add these items in the layout and also specify an "id" so the server can recognize these items.
+In `dash` dcc (dash core components), there are several items that can accept value from the users' input, such as "Slider", "RangeSlider", multiple-choice or single-choice "Dropdown" box.
+There are also some items that contain our text-rich contents and figures, such as "Markdown" and "Graph".
-4. Update the interactive items with our specific Python function, which accepts input from "dash.dcc" and output them back into our dashboard.
+4. Update the interactive items with our specific Python function, which accepts input from "dash.dcc" and outputs them back into our dashboard.
 5. Run the server and we can visit our website at http://127.0.0.1:8050/

 Here comes the Python code for each step: